humanmade/HM-Portfolio/readme.txt

 Add a fully functionality integrated Portfolio to your WordPress site.
 JH Portfolio comes with a set of widgets for visually creating your portfolio layout, or custom page templates can be used if you want that extra level control over your portfolio design.

-The plugin has Ajax built in for faster switching between portfolio entries, but also caters for user with javascript disabled and search engines using a "HiJax" method.

-Report any issues/feature requests here: http://code.google.com/p/jh-portfolio/ or you can twitter #jhportfolio for feedback etc.
+Report any issues/feature requests here: http://github.com/joehoyle/JH-Portfolio/issues or you can twitter #jhportfolio for feedback etc.

 = Features =